PHeonix25/PHeonix25.github.io/_posts/2017-01-24-Unit-Testing-Sealed-Internal-Classes.md

 ```

 The above unit test fails on the **first line** with the following error message:

 > `Ploeh.AutoFixture.ObjectCreationException: `
 > `AutoFixture was unable to create an instance from WinSCP.SessionException,`
 > `most likely because it has no public constructor, is an abstract or non-public type.`

-_"OK OK OK"_, I hear you say, _but these are `exceptions` - you're not supposed to build on top of exceptions generated from an external library_, and again, you'd be right, so how about a test that checks that we get some files back assuming the connection can be opened and the remote operation is successful?
+_"OK OK OK"_, I hear you say, _"but these are *exceptions* - you're not supposed to build on top of exceptions generated from an external library"_, and again, you'd be right, so how about a test that checks that we get some files back assuming the connection can be opened and the remote operation is successful?

 ```cs
 using FluentAssertions;